 Biocartis cannot predict what healthcare programs and regulations will be ultimately implemented at the US federal or state level, or at the EU level, or within the implementing legislation of the individual EU Member States, or the effect of any future legislation or regulation.
 However, these types of provisions, as adopted, could materially change the way in which healthcare is delivered and financed, and may materially impact numerous aspects of Biocartis' business.
-In particular, any changes that lower reimbursements (for further information, see risk factor 'Biocartis faces uncertainties over the reimbursement for the products it offers by third party payers and may be subject to strict price controls.

-Biocartis' potential customers are in part dependent on such reimbursement from third party payers, and inadequate coverage of reimbursement may compromise Biocartis' commercial success, which may adversely affect its future profitability.') or impose increased regulatory requirements for Biocartis' products could materially adversely affect Biocartis' business, financial condition and results of operations.
+In particular, changes may lower reimbursements (for further information, see risk factor "Biocartis faces uncertainties over the reimbursement by third party payers for the products it offers and may be subject to strict price controls.
+Biocartis' potential customers are in part dependent on such reimbursement from third party payers, and inadequate coverage of reimbursement may compromise Biocartis' commercial success and financial results.") or impose increased regulatory requirements for Biocartis' products.

 In addition, in the future there may continue to be additional proposals relating to the reform of the healthcare systems of the US, the EU, any individual Member State or any other jurisdiction where Biocartis may operate in the future.
 Certain of these proposals could limit the prices Biocartis is able to charge for its products, or the amounts of reimbursement available for its products, and could limit the acceptance and availability of its products.
-The adoption of some or all of these proposals could have a material adverse effect on Biocartis' business, financial position and results of operations.